TEWIN HORTICULTURAL ARTS & CRAFTS SOCIETY

 Tewin Memorial Hall

-Merry Christmas and Happy New Year!
-I wish you health and happiness for 2018 and hope that you will continue to enjoy the THACS events and newsletters.
+Happy New Year!
+I wish you health and happiness for 2019 and hope that you will continue to enjoy THACS events.

 Ray Keppler (Chairman)

 I’ve been Chairman and Newsletter Editor since 2009 and Show Secretary since 2012.
 Whilst it has all been enjoyable and worthwhile, I would like to lighten my workload by handing over the Newsletter Editor role to someone else.
 This was first announced in September 2017 in the THACS newsletter and was followed by numerous other appeals and initiatives to find a new editor, but without success.
 I believe that any further efforts would be futile so I have decided to relinquish my Newsletter Editor role at the end of 2018.
 Consequently, the THACS newsletter will no longer be published (for the foreseeable future).